 The Forestry Department in its daily operations sometimes generate more wood chips than can be used by the Village.
 Residents wanting chips are asked to call the Village Hall.
 Names are placed on a list and deliveries are made as the wood chips become available.
 NOTE: These wood chips are of a lesser quality than those provided at garden centers or landscape services.

-Lakeshore cutting of vegetation is restricted within 75′ of the shoreline (Village Ordinance 6.09 Bulkhead Line).
+Lakeshore cutting of vegetation is restricted within 75′ of the shoreline (Village Ordinance 6.9 Removal of Shore Cover).
 Trees, shrubs and other natural vegetation enhance shore aesthetics, promotes wildlife, and filters water run-off.
 The water quality of any lake is directly affected by its shoreline.
 The Chenequa shores of Pine, Beaver and North Lake have traditionally resembled northern Wisconsin rather than the more common “house and lawn” look of the surrounding lakes.
 Please keep our lakes clear and clean by promoting naturalized shorelines.
 Natural shorelines function to:1 Filter nutrients and pollutants from surface runoff before entering the lake.

 2 Stabilize shorelines and upland slopes.